© 2019 Baptist Health. All Rights Reserved.

 You should also plan on weight loss happening gradually, rather than all at once.
 Studies show that people who lose 1 or 2 pounds a week are more likely to keep it off, notes the Centers for Disease Control and Prevention.

 If you join a weight-loss program, make sure it is run by a credentialed health professional, such as a registered dietitian, an exercise physiologist or a medical doctor.
 Beware of less-credible programs that promise fast or effortless results.

 When planning your weight-loss strategy, ask yourself:

 - What types of exercise do you like to do?
-You're more likely to stick with activities that you enjoy.
+You're more likely to stick with activities you enjoy.

 - What healthy foods do you like?
 If this is a short list, you might ask a dietitian about how to make your favorite meals in new, healthier ways.

 Come up with small goals that can help you keep on track.
 Writing down your goals will help you gauge your progress.